LinuxJedi/AmigaRGBtoHDMI/Amiga1000CPLD/README.md

 ## CSYNC

+**NOTE**: If you have a Rejouvenator in your Amiga 1000, this patches the CSYNC and you don't need a patch wire, using the CSYNC pin can cause sync issues with a Rejouvenator.

 The Amiga 1000 does not have CSYNC wired to Denise.
 There are two ways around this, the first is to wire CSYNC to the Denise socket on the motherboard using a patch wire.
 This is pin 8 of UA6 to pin 32 of Denise as below:

 ![PAL CSYNC patch](patch.jpg)